ryanbateman/hivemq-mcp/README.md

 1.  **Create Directory**: Create a new directory for your tool under `src/mcp-server/tools/` (e.g., `src/mcp-server/tools/myNewTool/`).
 2.  **Define Logic & Schema**: In a `myNewToolLogic.ts` file:
-    - Define TypeScript interfaces for the tool's input and output.
-    - Define the input validation schema (e.g., using Zod, although this template currently uses `validator` and manual checks).
+    - Define the input validation schema using **Zod**.
+This schema serves as the single source of truth for input structure and types.
+    - Use `z.infer<typeof YourZodSchema>` to automatically derive the TypeScript input type from the Zod schema.
+    - Define a TypeScript interface for the tool's output.
-    - Implement the core logic function that takes validated input and returns the output.
+    - Implement the core logic function that takes the validated input (typed using the inferred type) and returns the output.
 3.  **Implement Registration**: In a `registration.ts` file:
-    - Import necessary types, the schema shape, the logic function, `McpServer`, `ErrorHandler`, and `logger`.
+    - Import necessary types, the Zod schema, the logic function, `McpServer`, `ErrorHandler`, and `logger`.
     - Create an `async` function (e.g., `registerMyNewTool`) that accepts the `McpServer` instance.
     - Inside this function, use `ErrorHandler.tryCatch` to wrap the `server.tool()` call.
-    - Call `server.tool()` with:
+    - Call `server.tool()` using the 4-argument overload (available in SDK v1.10.2+):
       - The tool name (string).
+      - The tool description (string).
-      - The input schema's shape (e.g., `MyToolInputSchema.shape`).
+      - The **shape** of the Zod input schema (e.g., `MyToolInputSchema.shape`).
+The SDK uses this for validation.
       - An `async` handler function that:
-        - Takes the validated `params`.
+        - Takes the validated `params` (which will match the inferred TypeScript type).
         - Uses `ErrorHandler.tryCatch` to wrap the call to your core logic function.
         - Formats the result according to the MCP specification (e.g., `{ content: [{ type: "text", text: JSON.stringify(result) }] }`).
         - Includes appropriate logging.